 I call this the Asian Pear, since those things are a hybrid of apple and pear.
 This little gem is technically a pear, but the fabric features pears and apples.
 Ok, so I thought I was being cute here...with all this word play.
 Anyhoo...

+I have seen stuffies like this on numerous blogs and stuff.
+Some are made to be pincushions, some as ornaments, and some as pillows.
+I thought they were really cute, so I decided to try to make one of my own.
 Several attempts later and I finally got something that resembles a pear!
 The first few looked like warped and mutated versions of a red delicious apple.
 Sorry, I didn't save or take any pictures of the outtakes, I had ripped them up pronto when I had seen what a mess they were!
 I had also ripped them up so that I can see the shape...so I can avoid it for the next sample!

 I had made this with the intent of giving it to a friend as a thank you gift but didn't like and am not proud of my hand sewing and embroidery on this.
 So it remains in my sewing room for now.
 I used fabrics from my stash - pink Alexander Henry Apples and Pears, and some pink Kona Cotton.
 I decided to use only one print and one solid, solely on the fact that my friend loves pink as much as I do and I knew for a fact that she really, really liked the AH Apples and Pears print after seeing the notepad holder that I had made using this fabric.
 The leaves and stem are handmade felt that I had bought at a quilting store some time ago but never used because whoever packaged/rolled the felt up made it so that there were hard-to-get-rid-of creases throughout the entire piece.